Izzy-Cahn/JointlyDeterminedOutcomes/README.md

 1. Run Data_Preparation.do to obtain data.dta used for estimating the counterfactual joint distribution of hours and wages in 1992 had it the minimum wage compostion of 1989.
 2. Run counterfactual.do
 3. Run confidencebands.do
 4. Repeat steps 1-3 with the years 1984 and 1989, and the years 2006 and 2012 for those counterfacutual distribution effects.
+In step 2, use counterfactual_84-89.do counterfactual_06-12.do instead of counterfactual.do (or just change years in counterfactual.do to appropriate years).
+In step 3, change years in confidencebands.do to appropriate years.

 ## Fixed Effects Model